sleepingkingstudios/sleeping_king_studios-tools/README.md

 - `as:` A short descriptor of the given value.
 Defaults to `"value"`.
 - `error_class:` The class of exception to raise.
 Defaults to `SleepingKingStudios::Tools::Assertions::AssertionError`.
 - `message`: The error message to display.
+- `optional`: If true, accepts `nil` values as well as valid Symbols and Strings.

 #### `#validate`